-At LiveRamp, every employee is a guardian of diversity, inclusion, and belonging.
-We work to foster a sense of belonging where everyone can bring their full selves to work.
+At LiveRamp, we work to foster a sense of belonging where everyone can bring their full selves to work.

-Issues perpetuated by perceived differences do not stop at the workplace door—thankfully, neither do the benefits of focusing on diversity, equity, and inclusion.
-That’s why our team’s diversity, inclusion, and belonging (“DIB”) efforts are a cornerstone of our innovative culture.
+Issues of equity, inclusion, and belonging are as relevant at LiveRamp as in the broader communities and industries with which we work.
+That’s why our team’s diversity, inclusion, and belonging (DIB) efforts are a cornerstone of our innovative culture.
+We approach this work with focus, humility, and a growth mindset.
 Together, we can help solve some of the world’s biggest challenges, disrupt the status quo, and contribute to a more equitable future.

-We’ve read and affirm that studies that show that inclusive workplaces produce better business outcomes.
-We strive to make LiveRamp a place where all people can thrive because building an inclusive workplace is simply the right thing to do.
+We strive to make LiveRamp a place where all people can thrive, because building an inclusive workplace is simply the right thing to do.

 DIB is important at LiveRamp because building a workplace where all can thrive improves business performance and is simply the right thing to do.
 Our DIB programs focus on developing intentional, systematic practices that enable people from all backgrounds to contribute and succeed.